AdityaPujara23/Kaggle-Titanic-ML-Model/README.md

 This ipynb file consists of a prepared Linear Regression model for the Kaggle Titanic Competition which predicts the survival of passengers based on their gender, age, no. of sibilings/spouses the passenger has aboard the Titanic, their ticket class, the number of parents/children the passenger has aboard the Titanic, the fare paid by the passenger and their port of embarkation.

+Model ranked in top 20% of worldwide submissions.

 ## Submission file:
 submission_results_for_test_set.csv